Imaro

-Imaro is a sword and sorcery novel written by Charles R. Saunders, and published by DAW Books in 1981.
+Imaro is a sword and soul novel written by Charles R. Saunders, and published by DAW Books in 1981.
 It may have been one of the first forays into the sword and sorcery genre by a black author.
 Saunders wrote and had published two more books in the series, The Quest for Cush in 1984 and The Trail of Bohu in 1985.
 In 2009, Saunders released The Naama War, the fourth and last Imaro novel, through Lulu.

 Background

 The novel is a collection of five short stories ("Turkhana Knives", "The Place of Stones", "Slaves of the Giant-Kings", "Horror in the Black Hills", and "The City of Madness") which were originally published during the 1970s in Dark Fantasy, a fanzine published by Canadian comic book artist Gene Day, as well as the fanzines Night Voyages, Dragonbane, and Phantasy Digest.

 Imaro was the first book in a proposed series of novels about the eponymous hero, set in the fantasy world of Nyumbani (a continent based on Africa).
 However, a lawsuit by the Edgar Rice Burroughs estate over a poorly chosen cover quote (The Epic Novel of a Black Tarzan) caused a one-month delay in shipping as the books had to be reprinted, which led to poor sales.

 In 2006, publishers Night Shade Books released an updated edition of Imaro.
 This new edition excludes "The Slaves of the Giant-Kings", which Saunders felt held too many parallels to the present-day Rwandan genocide.
 It was replaced by "The Afua", a new story.